Niagara Falls Canada is the perfect weekend getaway destination. Discover how to visit all of the best sites in Niagara Falls in two fun-filled days.

 Niagara Falls History

-Visit the Niagara Falls History Museum to learn more about the area’s history.
-It played a significant role during the War of 1812.
+Visit the Niagara Falls History Museum.
+Learn about the area’s history, playing a significant role during the War of 1812.
 At the museum, there are several displays describing the war.
-You can even try on a replica soldier’s uniform and hold a heavy musket.
+Try on a replica soldier’s uniform and hold a heavy musket.

-The museum has historical photos of Niagara Falls’ development into the tourist destination that we know today.
+The museum has historical photos of Niagara Falls’ development into today’s tourist destination.

-For a Walking tour of the area, you can pick up a Walking Tour brochure as you exit the museum (or use the online Lundy’s Lane Walking Tour pdf).
+For a walking tour of the area, pick up a Walking Tour brochure on exiting the museum (or use the online Lundy’s Lane Walking Tour pdf).

 Is there anything to do at Niagara Falls in the Winter?

 Yes.
-The Falls themselves are beautiful in the Winter.
-All of the indoor attractions remain open all year.
+The Falls themselves are beautiful in the winter.
+All of the indoor attractions remain open year-round.
 Plus, with fewer crowds, it is much more enjoyable.